odow/StochOptFormat/README.md

     The subproblem corresponding to the node as a MathOptFormat object.

-  - `realizations::List{Object}`

-    A list of objects describing the finite discrete realizations of the stagewise-independent random variable in each node.
-Each object has two required keys:

-    - `probability::Number`

-      The nominal probability of each realization.

-    - `support::Object`

-      An object describing the support corresponding to the realization.
-The keys of the object are the random variables declared in `random_variables`, and the values are the value of the random variable in that realization.

-- `edges::List{Object}`

-  A list of objects with one element for each edge in the policy graph.
-Each object has three required keys:

-  - `from::String`

-    The name of the node that the edge exits.

-  - `to::String`

-    The name of the node that the edge enters.
-This cannot be the root node.

-  - `probability::Number`

-    The nominal probability of transitioning from node `from` to node `to`.
+There are also two optional keys:

-- `test_scenarios::List{Object}`
+- `validation_scenarios::List{Object}`

-  Scenarios to be used to evaluate a policy. `test_scenarios` is a list, containing one element for each scenario in the test set.
+  Scenarios to be used to evaluate a policy. `validation_scenarios` is a list, containing one element for each scenario in the test set.
 Each element is an object with two fields: `probability::Number` and `scenario::List{Object}`.
   The `probability` gives the nominal probability associated with the scenario.